dzfrias/website/src/blog/email-client-pt1.md

 - How does sending mail work?

 In this post, I'll be answering some of those questions.
-No experience with network programming or anything related is required!
+No experience with network programming is necessary for reading this post!

 # The Basics